Funding Opportunities for Undergraduates

 Senior Thesis Research Funding

-2. A working budget for all of your anticipated expenses.
-We expect these costs to be moderate; you are responsible for researching competitive pricing in order to maintain reasonable costs.
+3. Enter Your Anticipated Expenses.
+Provide a working budget for all of your anticipated expenses.
+We expect these costs to be moderate; you are responsible for researching competitive pricing to maintain reasonable costs.
 The budget you are providing should be detailed and specific.
-Advise if you are receiving any funding from any other sources.

 Other Funding Restrictions: